Halfway done, Georgia shipwreck demolition has months to go

 Crews have straddled the ship with a floating crane that uses a winch and pulley system attached to 400 feet (122 meters) of anchor chain to tear through the ship’s hull with brute force.

-The command initially predicted demolition to take only about eight weeks.
+The command initially predicted demolition t o take only about eight weeks.
 But it’s gone far slower.

 The engine room section — the fourth to be cut away — by far proved the toughest.
 Crews began cutting on that section in February, and had to pause several times as its thicker, fortified steel snapped links used to connect the cutting chain and forced extensive maintenance.